CemCeyln/Kerd/README.md

      c.
 Air

-        - Pawns can be moved by one, two, or three squares on their first move.
+        - Pawns can be moved by one, two or three squares on their first move.
         - A piece that in this region can capture a unit on any region.